 We consider Economics to be a rigorous academic subject which develops skills in critical analysis and evaluation, and which helps students to develop an appreciation of micro and macroeconomics.
 The course breeds critical thinkers at A-Level and there is a specific emphasis on examination technique throughout the two years of study.
 Topics in A-Level enable students to critically analyse decisions made by Governments in their pursuit of economic growth and question the nature of these decisions in relation to global economic trends.
 Furthermore, students gain an understanding of the cultural differences between many different economies across the world and gives students the chance to critically analyse government intervention based on local and global variances.

-As a department of dedicated and experienced subject specialists we offer Economics A-Level.
-As subject specialists and dedicated professionals we take pride in our commitment to keeping up to date with the fast-changing global, economic environment, which enables up to date context embedded within the curriculum.
-This provides students with access to a knowledge rich Economics curriculum which is differentiated to meet learning needs and styles.
+We are a department of dedicated and experienced subject specialists offering Edexcel Economics A-Level.
+As subject specialists and dedicated professionals we take pride in our commitment to keeping up to date with the fast-changing global, economic environment, which enables up to date context embedded within the curriculum

-We aim to deliver a KS5 curriculum that stretches students to think critically and evaluate different decisions taken by different governments around the world.
+We aim to deliver a KS5 curriculum that stretches students to think critically and evaluate different decisions taken by governments around the globe.
 With the knowledge developed and retained using stringent assessment systems, students are encouraged to make informed decisions in relation to different economic contexts and scenarios.
-This builds confidence in students and gives them an insight into real world decision making, which they are likely to use in their future working life.
+This builds confidence in students and gives them an insight into real world decision making.

 Throughout the two-year course, we challenge our students to think sensitively and carefully about economic issues faced by some of the poorest economies and the influences on these economies.
-Ethics and morals are an important part of economics and we explore the concepts surrounding the decisions governments make in relation to economic problems, trying to balance finite resources with infinite demand.
-This builds a moral compass within students and in turn will hopefully help students approach social, moral, and cultural decisions in an ethical and sympathetic way.
+Ethics and morals are an important part of economics and we explore the concepts surrounding the decisions governments, firms and consumers make in relation to economic problems, trying to balance finite resources with infinite demand.

 There is a focus on interpreting data throughout the course in economics.
-The interpretation of key economic data, supply and demand graphs along with many aspects of business financial data is significant in understanding the concept of economics.
+The interpretation of key economic data along with economics diagrams and many aspects of business financial data is significant in understanding economic concepts.
 These skills are invaluable for future careers and make students highly employable in later life.
-The cross-curricular content builds strength in mathematics and statistical understanding, which helps to improve the understanding of concepts taught across maths and economics.

 Key Stage 5 (A Level)